Human Hibachi (film franchise): Awards

 The original Human Hibachi won best feature film in 2021 at the New Jersey Horror Con and Film Festival in 2021.

 The sequel, Human Hibachi 2: Feast in the Forest followed up in 2022 winning the best feature film award at New Jersey Horror Con and Film Festival.

 The short film prequel Human Hibachi: The Beginning won best New Jersey/New York film at the 2023 New Jersey Horror Con and Film Festival.

+Human Hibachi 3: The Last Supper won "The Grand Grotesque" award at the Darkside New Jersey Film Festival in February 2026.

 Release

 The films have been released by Troma Entertainment to their Troma Now platform.
 They have also been released by Found TV as well as Invincible Entertainment.

+All three feature films were released to B-Movie TV on Easter weekend in 2026.
+The movies were slated as the headliner for the B-Movie TV innagural Easter Sunday event.
+Program Director Hart Fisher said ““Cannibalism is a tough genre to get right, Mario Cerrito nails it.
+Hell, unlike the direct-to-streaming folks, Mario did it before the email bombshells about celebrities eating children hit the net.
+It makes it the perfect triple threat for our first Easter Weekend Premiere.”

+Human Hibachi 2 and 3 were released to Tubi in 2026.

 Merchandise

 "Unusual Horror" licensed the franchise for a merchandise deal.
-They are know for merchandising other extreme horror such as August Underground, Guinea Pig (film series), A Serbian Film and more.
+They are known for merchandising other extreme horror such as August Underground, Guinea Pig (film series), A Serbian Film and more.
 It was the first official licensed deal and listed for two weeks on preorder.

+Human Hibachi trading cards will be produced by “Terror Cards.”

 Music

 Heavy metal band Camcorder produced a song titled Human Hibachi.
 The track was included in their studio album Found Footage Volume One and released on Bandcamp.
 The track was part of 8 songs that were written about found footage movies.